-In an Oracle Utilities-sponsored survey, the top two areas where utilities said they planned to leverage cloud have been front and center in this ongoing real-time discussion: meter data management (89%) and customer information systems (69%).
+In the original survey, the top two areas where utilities said they planned to leverage cloud have been front and center in this ongoing real-time discussion: meter data management (89%) and customer information systems (69%).

 As with many open doors, sometimes the way forward can’t be completely seen.
 There’s a leap of faith with digital transformation—faith in yourself, faith in the numbers, faith in technology reliability and faith in your strategy.